Need some Thanksgiving side dish recipes?

 - Here is the BEST Cranberry Gelatin recipe, or here's a Fermented Cranberry Relish – this is so good that even those who aren't huge cranberry fans will love it.
 Also can be made-ahead.

 - Mashed potatoes can be made ahead and thrown into the crock pot to keep warm.
-In case you don't know how to make them, it's easy — amounts are not exact because it depends on how much you're making and your own tastes: Clean 2-3 potatoes per person (depends if you have big eaters, if you want leftovers, etc.), cut the bad spots off, and rinse under water.
+In case you don't know how to make them, it's easy — amounts are not exact because it depends on how much you're making and your own tastes: Clean 1-2 potatoes per person (depends if you have big eaters, if you want leftovers, how much other food you'll have, etc.), cut the bad spots off, and rinse under hot water.
 Cut into smaller chunks and drop into boiling water and cook 'til they're very soft.
-Strain out the water, and throw in about 4-8 Tablespoons of butter and if you'd like, 8 ounces or more of cream cheese, some sea salt and pepper to your taste, then use your masher and start mashing.
+Strain out the water, and throw in about 4-8 Tablespoons of butter and if you'd like, 8 ounces or more of cream cheese, some sea salt and pepper to your taste (I like a lot for flavor), then use your masher and start mashing.
 If it's too thick, add a little milk and keep mashing until it's creamy.
-You don't need any of those extra ingredients, just milk or some liquid to make them creamier, but I like to use all of that so they're dreamy.
+You don't have to use those extra ingredients, really just milk or some broth to make them creamier, but I like to use all of that so they're dreamy.
 Do serve with gravy of course!
 Or butter and sour cream, yum.
-Notes for future reference: 8 pounds of potatoes FILLS a 6 quart crock pot.
+Notes for future reference: 8 # of potatoes FILLS a 6 quart crock pot.
+About 11# fills an 8 quart pressure cooker, but it was too full to pressure cook, so I just added water almost to the top and boiled it right in there (on saute) with my multi-function pressure cooker (don't turn it up too high and keep an eye on it so it doesn't boil over and make a mess, trust me…).
+Then after straining, I mashed it in there too, added the extras (some butter, cream cheese, sea salt and pepper), and used the slow-cook feature to keep warm until serving — still only one pot dirtied!
+(If you're making less potatoes for a smaller crowd, just use this recipe for making fast and easy pressure cooker mashed potatoes.
+And here are the 10 best ways to use your pressure cooker!) ***NOTE TO SELF ON AMOUNTS: when hosting my family, we do NOT need 2 huge batches of mashed potatoes, just one is plenty!

 - Here's how to make gravy: Remove the meat (cover with foil to keep it hot) and pour the juices into a frying pan on the stove.
 Bring to a slow boil.
 In the meantime mix together 3/4 cup flour with 1/2 teaspoon sea salt, then add enough water to make it a little bit thick, but still pretty easy to whisk.
 (I've read that adding the salt to the flour like that first helps prevent lumps.).
 Start adding a little of the meat juices, a ladle-full at a time (about 1/3 cup or so, doesn't have to be exact) and keep whisking.
 Do this with 3-4 ladles full of juices or so, then take this mixture and pour the whole thing into the pan with the rest of the meat juices, and keep whisking.
 (Doing it this way warms up the flour mixture and prevents lumps when you pour the whole thing into the pan with the juices.)
 Start taste-testing as you add herbs like parsley and more seasonings like onion powder or garlic powder, a little at a time, and more sea salt and pepper until it's dreamy.
 Some use arrowroot flour or organic cornstarch, but I haven't experimented with that much yet.